-Quebecor, CDP Capital d'Amérique Investissements Inc. ("CDP"), and Quebecor Media entered into a shareholders' agreement dated October 23, 2000, as consolidated and amended by shareholders' agreement on December 11, 2000 and an amended agreement to this agreement, which sets forth, in particular, their respective rights of representation on the Board of Directors and Committees of the Board of Quebecor Media and of the Corporation the whole, in proportion of their respective ownership.
+Quebecor, CDP Capital d'Amérique Investissements Inc. ("CDP"), and Quebecor Media entered into a shareholders' agreement dated October 23, 2000, as consolidated and amended by shareholders' agreement on December 11, 2000 and an amended agreement to this agreement, which provided, in particular, their respective rights of representation on the Board of Directors and Committees of the Board of Quebecor Media and of the Corporation the whole, in proportion of their respective ownership.
 The agreement was also amended on October 11, 2012 with no modification on the aforementioned rights.
-CDP has chosen not to designate a nominee to the Board of Directors of the Corporation at the last annual meeting of the shareholders of the Corporation held on May 9, 2017.
+Following the acquisition by Quebecor of the shares held by CDP on June 22, 2018, this agreement has become obsolete.

-These agreements are available on the SEDAR Website at www.sedar.com.
+These agreements are available on the SEDAR website at www.sedar.com.